holoviz/holoviz/README.rst

 If for some reason you want to remove the environment entirely, you can do so by writing::

-   > conda env remove --name anacondaviz
+   > conda env remove --name pyviz

 Step 3: Downloading the sample data